Remmeauth/Documentation/RemmeProtocolTechPaper.md

 **Abstract:** The Remme Protocol software introduces a blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
 This is achieved by creating an operating system-like construct upon which applications can be built.
 The software provides accounts, authentication, databases, asynchronous communication, and the scheduling of applications across many CPU cores or clusters.
 The resulting technology is a blockchain architecture that may ultimately scale to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment and maintenance of decentralized applications, in the context of a governed blockchain.

-**PLEASE NOTE: CRYPTOGRAPHIC TOKENS REFERRED TO IN THIS PAPER REFER TO CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN THAT ADOPTS THE REMME PROTOCOL SOFTWARE.
+**PLEASE NOTE: CRYPTOGRAPHIC TOKENS CITED IN THIS PAPER REFER TO CRYPTOGRAPHIC TOKENS ON A LAUNCHED BLOCKCHAIN THAT ADOPTS THE REMME PROTOCOL SOFTWARE.
 THEY DO NOT REFER TO THE ERC-20 COMPATIBLE TOKENS BEING DISTRIBUTED ON THE ETHEREUM BLOCKCHAIN IN CONNECTION WITH THE REMME TOKEN DISTRIBUTION.**

 **DISCLAIMER:** This Remme Protocol Technical Paper is for information purposes only.
-Remme Protocol does not guarantee the accuracy of or the conclusions reached in this paper, and this paper is provided “as is”.
+Remme Protocol does not guarantee the accuracy of nor the conclusions reached in this paper, and this paper is provided “as is”.
 Remme Protocol does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, suitability, usage, title or noninfringement; (ii) that the contents of this paper are free from error; and (iii) that such contents will not infringe third-party rights.
 Remme Protocol and its affiliates shall have no liability for damages of any kind arising out of the use, reference to, or reliance on this paper or any of the content contained herein, even if advised of the possibility of such damages.
 In no event will Remme Protocol or its affiliates be liable to any person or entity for any damages, losses, liabilities, costs or expenses of any kind, whether direct or indirect, consequential, compensatory, incidental, actual, exemplary, punitive or special for the use of, reference to, or reliance on this paper or any of the content contained herein, including, without limitation, any loss of business, revenues, profits, data, use, goodwill or other intangible losses.

 # Background

 Remme Protocol utilizes blockchain technology to replace traditional centralized instances of Public Key Infrastructure with a blockchain-based Network of Trust.

 Choosing the right platform to start with is essential for every blockchain project.
 It’s imperative that businesses operating in the industry select a blockchain whose multifunctionality, adaptability, scalability, security and community support match their requirements.

-After thorough consideration, we have settled upon the EOSIO codebase as being the ideal fit for The Remme Protocol software to start building on.
+After thorough consideration, we have settled upon the EOSIO codebase as being the ideal fit for the Remme Protocol software to start building on.

 The EOSIO codebase is currently powering the EOS ecosystem, which is among the top known cryptocurrencies.
 As a consequence, it has been adversarially tested at a very high level and has significant industry recognition.

 Designed to scale, EOSIO is capable of processing thousands of transactions per second and offers free rate limited transactions, low latency block confirmation (0.5 seconds), low-overhead Byzantine Fault Tolerant finality, hierarchical role-based permissions, and focus on Inter Blockchain Communication.
-These are the reasons The Remme Protocol software is going to be built on top.
-This paper describes the features inherited from EOSIO and the ones that are brought by Remme Protocol.
+These are the reasons the Remme Protocol software will be built on top of EOSIO.
+This paper describes the features inherited from EOSIO and those brought by Remme Protocol.

 # Requirements for Blockchain Applications